yHuKaTa/EmployeeDiscovery/README.md

 ```
     Required Body:
-    {
-        "description" : "New text here!"
-    }
+    New text here for current job
 ```

 ## Technologies